rrocharoberto/fields-data/README.md

 PS: change the `localhost` address properly if you are accessing from another machine.

-For accessing all resources of the implemented API, use a complete [TODO: Postman collection](docs/Fields.postman_collection.json).
+For accessing all resources of the implemented APIs, use a complete this [Postman collection](docs/Fields.postman_collection.json).

+# Development environment

 # Notes and assumptions